Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 So now let's look at the other most important research into why babies laugh, conducted by Professor Graham of Michigan University.
 His research doesn't contradict Dr Addyman's findings, but it casts it all in a different light.

 One thing Professor Graham points out is that all these games are games of suspense and surprise.
 He points out that interpreted from a baby's point of view these experiences could be situations involving the possibility of threat.

 But it isn't as simple as that.
-Babies cry when they feel genuine threat.
+Babies cry when they feel a genuine threat.
 However, they may experience uncertainty or ambiguity.
-Laughter may be a release mechanism, or even a defence mechanism, says Professor Graham, when a young baby confronts an ambiguous, threatening scenario.
+Laughter may be a release mechanism or even a defence mechanism, says Professor Graham, when a young baby confronts an ambiguous, threatening scenario.

 Many studies of military personnel responding to life-threatening situations in war zones show that many soldiers will laugh at the most brutal realities they confront.

 Professor Graham has observed with his own child that: